 One benefit to the proposed bill is that any arrangements entered into before the law is enacted will be grandfathered in.
 This means that if a person reduces the value of their estate to below the new exemption limit—either by gifting or donating funds—before the bill goes into enactment, they will not be affected.

 Because the new estate tax exemption bill is complicated, individuals who think they may be impacted—and want to learn about their options—should contact an experienced estate planning attorney to help.

 Contact a Houston Estate Planning Attorney

 If you or a loved one is interested in creating a Houston estate plan before this law is implemented, contact the dedicated estate planning attorneys at McCulloch & Miller, PLLC.
 Our attorneys have years of experience drafting estate plans that comply with federal and state law.
 Because estate and gift tax laws are often amended, our lawyers will inform you if your estate plan ever needs to be updated.
-To speak with one of our knowledgeable attorneys today and to schedule a free consultation, give us a call at 713-333-8900.
+To speak with one of our knowledgeable attorneys today and to schedule a consultation, give us a call at 713-333-8900.